Mean Creek: Plot

 Unable to swim, George struggles to remain afloat in the water.
-As the others watch the scene in terror, George accidentally hits his head with his camera and does not come up to the surface.
+As the others watch the scene in terror, George accidentally hits his head with his camera and does not resurface.
 Rocky dives into the water and finds George, who is face down in the shallow water close to the shore.
-Millie attempts to give George CPR, but is unsuccessful.
-Traumatized, the group digs a hole on the shore and buries George's corpse in a shallow grave.
+Millie attempts to give George CPR but is unsuccessful.
+Traumatized and in a panic, the group frantically digs a hole on the shore and buries George's corpse in a shallow grave.

-Clyde's plan is to explain to the authorities that it was an accident, but Marty threatens him, reminding Clyde that George's camera (now lost in the water) contains Marty's taped confession of the original plan, and the authorities will find out if the camera is discovered.
-As they had already tricked George into not telling his mother where he was going, she would not know of their involvement.
-They later gather at Sam and Rocky's house.
-Sam, Rocky, Clyde, and Millie are willing to face the consequences as opposed to having George's death hanging over their heads.
+Clyde plans to explain to the authorities that what had happened was an accident, but Marty threatens him, reminding Clyde that George's camera (now lost in the water) contains Marty's taped confession of the original plan, and the authorities will find out if the camera is discovered.
+Because they had already tricked George into not telling his mother where he was going, she would not know of their involvement, everyone initially agrees to stay silent about the situation and to let Marty handle everything, but they soon gather at Sam and Rocky's house that night.
+Sam, Rocky, Clyde and Millie are willing to face the consequences of their actions, as opposed to having George's death hanging over their heads.
 Marty refuses to turn himself in and feels betrayed.
 He storms out and convinces his brother to give him his gun and car.
-He then robs a gas station and leaves the country, becoming a fugitive.
+He robs a gas station and escapes into the night, becoming a fugitive.

 Meanwhile, the others go to George's house and confess to his mother.
-Sam is later seen inside an interrogation room, telling the story to the police, who later find and view the tape from George's camera.
-The tape reveals George explaining his dream of becoming a filmmaker and documenting his life in hopes that those who see it will finally understand him.
-The police force, Sam, his father, and George's mother find the location of George's corpse.
-As the sheriff exhumes George's corpse, Sam watches on in regret while George's mother cries in grief.
+Sam is soon seen inside an interrogation room, telling the story to the police, who find and view the tape from George's camera.
+The tape reveals George explaining his dream of becoming a filmmaker and documenting his life with the hope that those who see it will finally understand him.
+The police, accompanied by Sam's father and George's mother, force Sam to find the location of George's corpse.
+As the sheriff exhumes George's corpse, Sam watches with regret while George's mother cries in grief.
 George ends the video and turns off the camera.

 Production

 Development

-Mean Creek was originally conceived by director Jacob Aaron Estes around 1996 and 1997.
-At the time, Estes felt that there were very few films about kids dealing with a tragedy, a genre he had always admired both as a kid and as an adult student of film.
-The film was independently financed with a budget of $500,000, although about $350,000 of it was spent off screen or donated.
+Mean Creek was conceived by director Jacob Aaron Estes circa 1996 and 1997.
+At the time, Estes felt there were very few films about kids dealing with a tragedy, a genre he had always admired as both a kid and an adult student of film.
+The film was independently financed with a budget of $500,000, although about $350,000 was spent off screen or donated.

 Filming

-Principal photography of Mean Creek began July 19, 2003 in several locations in Clackamas County, Oregon, including the cities of Boring, Sandy, and Estacada.
+Principal photography of Mean Creek began July 19, 2003, in several locations in Clackamas County, Oregon, including the cities of Boring, Sandy and Estacada.
 The crew was largely hired out of Portland, and the production headquartered in neighboring Gresham.
 Footage on the river was filmed on the Lewis River in southwest Washington.